aaronma300604/LearningMachineLearning/README.md

 In the comparisons folder, there are jupyter notebooks which call both mine and sklearn's implementations, and compare them to see how far i am from the library's solution.

 In the datasets folder you will find all the datasets used in this projects, credits to their respective authors.

+In this project, generative artificial intelligence was used only to help with debugging, research purposes and optimizing the code when needed.
+AI did in no case generate the algorithm's code nor the calls to the libraries APIs.